Constellation-Labs/documentation-hub/validate/troubleshooting/edgepointdown-troubleshoot.md

 ## ◽ Auto Restart (optional)
 Optionally, you can allow [auto_restart](/validate/automated/nodectl-autorestart) to bring your node back online.

-You may also restart the `auto_restart` service to ensure everything is functioning optimally.
+It may be a good idea to restart the `auto_restart` service to ensure everything is functioning optimally.

 ```
 sudo nodectl auto_restart restart